 - valgus and shelf osteotomies

-- Lateral extrusion of the capital femoral epiphysis producing a painful hinge effect on the lateral acetabulum during abduction
+- Lateral extrusion of the capital femoral epiphysis producing a painful hinge effect on the lateral acetabulum during the abduction

 - Reposition the hinge segment away from the acetabular margin